carloscaserotto/test_app7/README.md

-First test repo on the Complete Ruby on Rails Developer by Me
+First test repo on the Complete Ruby on Rails Developer by Me.
+El chino